Writing better queries in Splunk Search Processing Language

 Subsearches have additional limitations.
-By default, they have a timeout of 60 seconds and a limitation of 50,000 events (see subsearch_maxtime and subsearch_maxout in limits.conf).
+By default, they have a timeout of 60 seconds and a limitation of 50,000 events (see subsearch_maxtime and subsearch_maxout in limits.conf for Splunk Enterprise or Splunk Cloud Platform).
 These factors lead to a truncation of results, which often goes unnoticed and leads to incorrect answers.

 So, what’s the solution?

 Combine your subsearch with your primary search and accomplish the